 4. A six-to-seven year case of writer’s block has been one of the hardest things I’ve ever dealt with — I mean, “WRITER” is the biggest thing on my business card and a huge part of my identity.
 The ‘block was largely due to the bad bout of depression I entered in late 2011 and which proceeded in a cold grey slog ’til late 2015; during and afterwards, I completely lost my “voice,” even after I was medicated.
 I’ve always visualized my writing process as assembling disparate Tinker-Toy pieces into a coherent structure, and it seemed I couldn’t hold any pieces in place long enough for the structure to make sense.
 After the last presidential election, I started healing from the Writer’s Curse, but it took the death of a close friend to really snap me out of it.

 5. I once read somewhere three hard rules for aspiring writers: “1.
 Write every day.
 2. Write every day.
 3. Write every day.”
 I try to observe that advice religiously, but not only is that beyond my capacity, I also don’t want to unduly burden my social-media feed / subscribers.
-So in practice, I write in three- to five-post spurts and schedule them to publish one a day, five days a week; I’m actually writing this on September 6, but it won’t be seen by the public until the 27th.
+So in practice, I write in three- to five-post spurts before taking a break, and schedule them to publish one a day, five days a week; I’m actually writing this on September 6, but it won’t be seen by the public until the 27th.
 This way, if I’m seized by another plague of savage illiteracy, or my illness takes over, no one need ever know (at least, for a while).
 Pay no attention to that man behind the keyboard!